Changissnz/nu_merchant_principal/README.md

 The test could still work though, as in be incredibly accurate to predicting what the prideful will do.
-If all operating conditions of the prideful and effecting conditions of the environment remain identical to the those of the test setting, then the prideful can perform differently only out of pathology (the fluke) or the choice to "fail" by choosing the opposite.
+If all operating conditions of the prideful and effecting conditions of the environment remain identical to those of the test setting, then the prideful can perform differently only out of pathology (the fluke) or the choice to "fail" by choosing the opposite.
 But then the test's accuracy measures are for the symptoms of